 Managing Other Costs

 All students participate in athletics in some capacity.
 Team sports require the purchase of uniforms.
-Depending on the sport, the cost per uniform ranges from $10 to $110.
+Depending on the sport, the cost per uniform ranges from $10–$110.
 Since all students are asked to take part in at least one team sport by the end of sophomore year (unless they pursue an independent sport), families should expect to pay for at least one uniform.
-Depending on their financial aid level, families pay between $10 and $60 per uniform.
+Depending on their financial aid level, families pay between $10–$60 per uniform.

 Standardized Tests and Preparation

-During their Commonwealth career, on average, students take five Advanced Placement exams, three SAT subject tests, and either the SAT or ACT twice.
-The full costs per test are $94 (AP exam), $26 (SAT subject test), and $50 (SAT) or $52 (ACT).
+During their Commonwealth career, on average, students take five Advanced Placement exams, three SAT Subject Tests, and either the SAT or ACT twice.
+The full costs per test are $97 (AP exam) and $55 (SAT) or $66–$91 (ACT).
 The cost of AP exams is reduced for students with financial aid grants, and some students may qualify for SAT or ACT fee waivers.
 Depending on their financial aid level, families pay between $0 and $71 per AP exam.

-In addition to the extra conferences that teachers may offer students, Commonwealth offers, and in some cases recommends, regular tutorial support.
+In addition to the extra meetings that teachers may offer students, Commonwealth offers, and in some cases recommends, regular tutorial support.
 The school has in-house tutors for subject-specific support, and it has relationships with outside tutors who specialize in working with students with particular learning needs.
-In most cases tutoring sessions occur weekly, and the full cost ranges from $65 to $150 per session, depending on the tutor.
+In most cases tutoring sessions occur weekly, and the full cost ranges from $65–$150 per session, depending on the tutor.
 Depending on their financial aid level, families pay between $0 and $45 per session.

 Commonwealth offers a proctored study hall from 6:00–9:00 p.m. on most Monday and Thursday evenings when classes are in session.
 Participants are served dinner beforehand.
 Interested students/families commit to ten-week blocks (usually around eighteen sessions) at a full cost of approximately $500 per block.
 Depending on their financial aid level, families pay between $0 and $250 per block.